 Behold The Headless Chicken Of The Deep Sea

-Hold onto your hats: A sea cucumber that looks like a headless chicken has been caught on video in the deep seas near East Antarctica.
+Hold on to your hats: A sea cucumber that looks like a headless chicken has been caught on video in the deep seas near East Antarctica.

 It's a surprising location for the species, Enypniastes eximia, to turn up.
 The last place it was filmed was thousands of miles away in the Gulf of Mexico last year.

-Researchers from Australia's Department of the Environment and Energy noticed the animal while using new deep-sea camera technology that they say was developed with the commercial longline fishing industry, to help with fisheries management.
-The idea is to find vulnerable ecosystems in order to prevent the fishing industry from doing damage.
+Researchers from Australia's Department of the Environment and Energy noticed the animal while using new deep-sea camera technology that they say was developed with the commercial longline fishing industry to help with fisheries management.
+The idea is to find vulnerable ecosystems to prevent the fishing industry from doing damage.

 "We needed something that could be thrown from the side of a boat, and would continue operating reliably under extreme pressure in the pitch black for long periods of time," Australian Antarctic Division Program Leader Dirk Welsford said in a statement.
 "Some of the footage we are getting back from the cameras is breathtaking, including species we have never seen in this part of the world."